judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - RedMed (Egypt is the linkage place)
 - Suez Canal is central to this geographic political dynamic
-- Water - how to desalinate and purify water without high costs ($$ engergy) while also leaving important minerals in the water?
+- Water - how to desalinate and purify water without high costs ($$ energy) while also leaving essential minerals in the water?
 Pure water will kill you if you drink it for too long of a period.

 #### Unknown speaker